excellarateinc/voyage-api-dotnet/readme_docs/WEB-SERVICE-PATTERNS.md

 ## Versioning
 Versioning the API ensures backward compatability with consumers and allows the developers of the API to release new versions of a web services API without impacting existing consumers (unless they choose to be impacted).
 Where to place the version number value within the request is an [ongoing debate](http://stackoverflow.com/questions/389169/best-practices-for-api-versioning).
-The approach taken by this API follows [Vinay Sahni](http://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api#versioning), which is to include the MAJOR version number of the API in the URI and optionally include a sub-version value of the API within the URL or a custom HTTP header attribute titled "API-Version".
+The approach taken by this API follows [Vinay Sahni](http://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api#versioning), which is to include the MAJOR version number of the API in the URI and optionally include a minor version value of the API within the URL or a custom HTTP header attribute titled "API-Version".

 ```
 curl https://api.[your-hostname].com/v1/users